 I was dying to experience some of Mexico City’s nightlife during my 24 hours in Mexico City, but I was a little reluctant to go out by myself.
 In fact, I usually don’t like going out at night by myself unless it’s to a performance or restaurant.
 Bars and clubs are just strange and uncomfortable as a solo female traveler, especially since my least favorite thing in the whole world is strangers trying to touch me.

-That’s why I was so pleased to find Urban Adventures Cantinas, Mariachi, and Lucha Libre tour.
-I could hit some bars, listen to some music, and see some men in silly costumes smack each other around, and all in the company of friendly strangers who would not try to touch you.
+That’s why I recommend taking this nighttime tour of Mexico City including lucha libre and mezcal.
+You can hit some bars, listen to some music, and see some men in silly costumes smack each other around, and all in the company of friendly strangers who will not try to touch you.
 (This is not the exact same tour I took, but it’s very similar.)

 Approximately top 5: mexico city party edition

 1) Torre latinoamericana